rock-683/airqualityHBP/README.md

 ![](images/blue2.png)
 <br/>
-- When focusing specifically on counties with significant positive association, high PM2.5 concentrations, and elevated high blood pressure prevalence, key priority areas emerge in the Central and Southeastern United States, particularly in Georgia, Oklahoma, and parts of Alabama, Kansas, Arkansas, and Texas, where poor air quality is consistently associated with increased hypertension risk.

 ## Recommendations

-- In the Central and Southeastern United States—particularly Georgia, Oklahoma, and parts of Alabama, Kansas, Arkansas, and Texas—poor air quality is associated with higher rates of high blood pressure.
-These regions emerge as priority areas for air quality interventions aimed at reducing hypertension prevalence.
+- In the Central and Southeastern United States—particularly Georgia, Oklahoma, and parts of Alabama, Kansas, Arkansas, and Texas—poor air quality is associated with elevated rates of high blood pressure.
+These regions represent priority areas for air quality interventions aimed at reducing hypertension prevalence.
 - The relationship between air quality and high blood pressure varies by region, reflecting spatially clustered risk rather than random distribution.
 This pattern suggests that shared environmental practices, infrastructure, and policy contexts likely contribute to this link.
-- Given these regional patterns, TerraHealth would benefit from funding multi-level interventions that emphasize broad, region-wide strategies, rather than isolated local fixes.
+Given these regional patterns, TerraHealth would benefit from funding multi-level interventions that emphasize broad, region-wide strategies, rather than isolated local fixes.
 - In the Central and Southeastern U.S., where air quality exposure is widespread, environmental and policy-level interventions—such as industrial emissions reduction and transportation-related exposure mitigation—are especially warranted.
 - Complementing these efforts with community-based exposure reduction and hypertension prevention strategies, including indoor air quality improvements, air filtration in schools and workplaces, and targeted blood pressure screening, supports a comprehensive, multi-level approach to reducing cardiovascular risk.